How much compensation will I get?

 The prognosis period is the medical examiner's assessment of how long your symptoms were expected to last.
 That single piece of information places your injury in a band — and the band determines the value.

 The difference between a three-month and a twelve-month prognosis is over £1,200.
 The difference between six months and eighteen months is over £2,400.
 These are not negotiating positions — they are the fixed outputs of a government schedule applied to whatever the medical report says.
+The tariff calculator shows the figure for each band, with deductions applied.

 Where there is both whiplash and a non-whiplash injury, the tariff still applies, but an additional amount may be added depending on the circumstances.
 Mixed injury claims are assessed differently and may be worth more than a straightforward whiplash claim alone.